akhealth/EIS-Modernization/DevOps.md

 # DevOps

-Note - this document represents our early work on DevOps for thi project, and is a good example of how to bootstrap a DevOps MVP in an environment where this aproach is new.
-For a fuller description of our DevOps tools and practives, see our [DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp).
+Note - this document represents our early DevOps work for this project.
+It is a good example of how to bootstrap a DevOps MVP in an environment where this approach is new.
+For a more complete description of our DevOps learnings, tools, and practices, see our [DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp).

 ## Environment